analog-nico/fire-up/README.md

 # Fire Up!
 Dependency Injector

-Fire Up! is a dependency injection container specifically designed for node.js with a powerful but uncluttered API.
+Fire Up! is a dependency injection container specifically designed for node.js with a powerful but sleek API.

 ## Why yet another dependency injection container for node.js?